Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Introduction

-where $\Delta$ is the Laplace--Beltrami operator on $\mathbb{S}^{d-1}$, but the main techniques to be developed can be extended to more general cases such as semi-linear equations on other compact manifolds.
-Introduced by Allen and Cahn in \cite{allen1979microscopic} for describing the process of phase separation in iron alloys, the Allen--Cahn equation \eqref{equ:AC} is a reaction-diffusion equation with a linear diffusion term $\nu^2\Delta u$ and a nonlinear reaction term $F'(u)$.
-In (\ref{equ:AC}), $u=u(t,x)$ is a scalar function typically representing the concentration of one of the two metallic components of the alloy.
+on the sphere $\mathbb{S}^{d-1}$ as a model equation, where $\Delta$ is the Laplace--Beltrami operator on $\mathbb{S}^{d-1}$.
+Introduced in \cite{allen1979microscopic} for describing the process of phase separation in iron alloys, the Allen--Cahn equation \eqref{equ:AC} is a reaction-diffusion equation with a linear diffusion term $\nu^2\Delta u$ and a nonlinear reaction term $F'(u)$.
+The solution $u=u(t,x)$ is a scalar function typically representing the concentration of one of the two metallic components of the alloy.
 The nonlinear term has the usual double well form of $F'(u)=f(u) = u^3-u$ with $F(u)=\frac14(u^2-1)^2$.
-We will also focus on the stiff case of $\nu\ll1$; namely, numerical methods for solving the equation \eqref{equ:AC} may be numerically unstable unless the time stepping size depending on $\nu$ is taken to be extremely small.
-It is a primary purpose to develop stable numerical methods with large time stepping sizes for the Allen--Cahn equation \eqref{equ:AC}, because long-time stimulation is usually needed for phase-field models.

-The Allen–Cahn equation \eqref{equ:AC} possesses two intrinsic properties: energy stability and the maximum principle.
+This equation (\ref{equ:AC}) possesses two intrinsic properties: energy stability and the maximum principle.
 We consider the energy functional

 where $\text{d}\omega_d$ is the surface measure on $\mathbb{S}^{d-1}$.
 That is, $\int_{\mathbb{S}^{d-1}}\text{d}\omega_d = |\mathbb{S}^{d-1}|$ denotes the surface area of $\mathbb{S}^{d-1}$.
 Note that the $L^2$-gradient flow $\mathcal{E}$ is a decreasing function of the time $t$ in the sense of